joao-m-lourenco-alpt/advanced-jenkins-training/jenkins/Labs/Jenkins Lab I - Basic.md

   }
   ```
 - Access Jenkins and try providing your name and running the project.
-- Create a pipeline with user-chosen parameters and display message based on the selected parameters.
+- Create a pipeline with user-chosen parameters and display message based on the selected parameters (replace the previous pipeline).
 ```groovy
   pipeline {
   agent any